yujuan-zhang/feature-representation-for-LLMs/README.md

 **RF model for inference**

 1. load RF model,`train_data` (also used for check if the inference data feature match corresponding model) and `inference_data`, we also choose 'feature all' model and corresponding train_data for demonstrate and place in `./Model/ESM2_feature_all/RF_model_param`, other type of feature train data with their model can be found in figshare(DOI: 10.6084/m9.figshare.24312292), if you have any problem, communicate to author for acquired .
 Please note that the RF model is a complete `scikit-learn` model.
 It is crucial to ensure that your `scikit-learn` version is compatible with ours.
 The version of the `scikit-learn` package is indicated in the model filename as `1.2.2`.
+Specifically, for RF model training and inference data (include Swiss_normalized and original_TrEMBL_normallized) are placed on figshare(DOI:10.6084/m9.figshare.24312292).
+Note that the non_homology version can divided from original_TrEMBL_normallized based on protein ID.

    ```python
    import os